Associate in Science | SC Program: AS.1157

 Advisory: CIS 2 with a grade of C or higher

-A Microsoft Certified Solutions Associate course.
-The terminology, planning, installation, configuration, administration, and troubleshooting of the current version Windows Desktop operating system will be covered.
+This is a Microsoft Certified Solutions Associate course.
+The terminology, planning, installation, configuration, administration, and troubleshooting of Modern Desktop Operating Systems will be covered.
 The course is designed to prepare a student to take and pass the corresponding Microsoft Certification Exam and for employment in the IT field.
 Note: Students who enrolled in earlier versions of a Windows desktop operating system will be able to enroll in a more current version.
+This course may be offered in a distance education format.

 Apply Now